Mikeysax/mikey/README.md

 #### <strong>Version History:</strong>

+<strong>3.5.0</strong>: Generated mikey projects auto import all CSS files.
+On file generation a .scss file is created with the same name in snake_case.

 <strong>3.4.6</strong>: Complete refactor of file generation into one command.

 <strong>3.3.1</strong>: Complete refactor of project generation into one command.